Digital Wellbeing +

 1. The first step is to have a chat about where your school is currently sitting and what you need.

-2. Click this link to send off an enquiry form.
+2. Click the link below to send off an enquiry form or email me at info@parismcneil.com.

-3. Book in a quick 15 minute phone call where I can reccommend the right level of support.
+3. Book in a quick 15 minute phone call where I can recommend the right level of support.

 Family Tech Agreement Template